Peggy Fairbairn-Dunlop: Education

 Fairbairn-Dunlop studied at Victoria University of Wellington, graduating with a Master of Arts degree.
 She completed a PhD at Macquarie University in Australia.

 Career

 Fairbairn-Dunlop lived in Samoa from 1981 to 2005, where she worked for aid organisations based in the Pacific such as UNDP, UNIFEM and UNESCO.

 On her return to New Zealand, she was appointed the inaugural director of Va’aomanu Pasifika, the Pacific Studies department at Victoria University of Wellington.

 Fairbairn-Dunlop was the founding Professor of Pacific Studies at Auckland University of Technology.
 She is also chair of the Health Research Council Pacific team and sits on a number of Ministry of Education and Ministry of Health committees, the Social Sciences committee of the Royal Society Te Apārangi and the UNESCO Social Sciences Committee.

-In 2013 she was appointed president of PACIFICA, an organisation which aims to help Pacific Island women to participate in and contribute to public life in New Zealand.
+In 2013 she was appointed president of PACIFICA, an organisation that aims to help Pacific Island women to participate in and contribute to public life in New Zealand.